arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 ## 2. Nvidia driver can stop working
 Idk why an update nuked my driver, but atleast I can reinstall this.
 ## 3. Main screen can start flickering
-The main screen can start filckering if armoury crate is not open while the battery is connected
+The main screen can start filckering if armoury crate is not open while the battery is connected.
 ## 4. Windows recovery can become broken from expired components
 To fix this, we need to set the date to 2015 to re-enable windows recovery.
+## 5. Wifi is unreliable
+Wifi is unreliable if wlan auto config is allowed, or save power is allowed

 # Basic setup
 Just the basic configuration